L a - b e a u t é - s a u v e r a - l e - m o n d e ~ D o s t o ï e v s k i

 When we'd finished, she did me the courtesy of walking me outside, and we stood under the colonnade that forms a screen between the two projecting wings at the front of the chateau.
 With limited shared language we said our thank yous and goodbyes.
 It was all very sweet until I made the extremely gauche gesture of trying to tip her; I really thought I was supposed to.
 She looked offended and we ended our meeting on that awkward note.

 But in remembering that day, I don't dwell on that embarrassing moment.
 And I don't think very much about the poor, mummified remains of the everyday life of an idolized empress.
 I honestly don't even linger long over those gorgeous paintings I loved, and still love, so much.
 When I think of that cold, rainy day spent in a palace in the north of France, I think about a long, thin key tuning in an old lock, and my eyes scanning up and up to the top edge of a tall gray-painted door as it gently opens from its frame.
-And I think about the warming look there in the eyes of a proper Frenchwoman - a total stranger - who, more than anyone in the world, right at that moment, comprehends who I am.
+And I think about the warm and knowing look in the eyes of a proper Frenchwoman - a total stranger - who, more than anyone in the world, right at that moment, comprehends who I am.